Free delivery on orders over £100

 Mother and daughter

 Dark circles can be caused by a number of environmental and biological factors.
-Something we see a lot of at Face Dr is dark circles coming down to the client’s genetic component.
+Something we see a lot of at Face Dr is dark circles, which comes down to the client’s genetic component.
 Some individuals have a family history of dark, puffy lower eyelids.
-Unfortunately, if this is the case it can be harder to treat the issue.
-However, there are a number of ways you can look to treat your dark circles, even if they are caused by genetics.
+Unfortunately, if this is the case, it can be harder to treat the issue.
+However, there are several ways you can look to treat your dark circles, even if they are caused by genetics.

 Pigmentation